Elektropioneer/Middleware_Board/README.md

-# Proxy_Board
+# Middleware_Board
-Proxy board that works as middleware between Raspberry Pi and rest of systems.
+Middleware board that works as middleware between Raspberry Pi and rest of systems.